lenaMK/doc/ecoleDePrintemps/project.md

 ## Presentation

-Introduction
+Introduction `<slide>`

 - PhD at UdeM, research-creation (practice-based research) project in art history, and more specifically in data visualisation (BA & MA studies in art history and in computer science)
+- GLAM+ (galleries, librairies, archives, museums, and other cultural organisations) institutions are currently creating data about their collections
+  - exaple: MAC data with Valentine Desmorat

-- GLAM (galleries, librairies, archives and museums) institutions are currently creating data about their collections and my research aims to exemplify the use of counter-curation and of interactive data visualisation as æsthetic, sensitive and non-hierarchical ways to access cultural contents
+- my research aims to exemplify the use of counter-curation and of interactive data visualisation as æsthetic, sensitive and non-hierarchical ways to access cultural contents
 - The production of charts or of new visual forms not only creates representations of these collections, but in the case of interactive visualisations, they also enable the discovery of their contents.
 In a complementary way to cultural mediation and to curation, it becomes possible to give access to art through serendipity and sensibility.

 ### Social imaginings of public art

+instead of my standard introduction & definition of public art

 What are the social imaginings of public art?
 And how is it curated online?

-- search engine results with *Image Atlas*
+- search engine results with *Image Atlas* `<slide>`
 - general blogposts (« best of », « top 10… ») about public art

 #### *Image atlas*: searching for « public art »